apparebit/prettypretty/docs/src/deepdive/macropower.md

 attributes*, i.e., attributes valid for the scope of the data definition.

 If you are not familiar with Rust macros and this seems all a bit *too much information*, then that's ok.
 Just stick to declarative macros for now.
-They are far less complicated.
+They aren't all that complicated and can be very effective.

-## A Rust Macro to Save Rust From Itself
+### Rust Macros Save Rust From Itself

 <div class=color-swatch style="float: right;"><div style="background: rgb(254 156 201);"></div></div>

+In fact, they can be very effective at helping cope with papercuts resulting from Rust's incremental evolution.
 Here's an example from prettypretty.
-The code needs to define the occasional color constant.
-To facilitate straight-forward conversion between color spaces, the crate's representation for high-resolution colors, `Color`, uses normalized floating point coordinates.
-While that is the more appropriate representation for processing colors, integer coordinates are more readable and familiar to us humans.
-Hence they seem more appropriate for specifying colors, at least in the common case where colors are in the sRGB color space.
-For example,
+The issue is creating compile-time color constants in code.
+To facilitate conversion between color spaces, prettypretty's representation for high-resolution colors, `Color`, uses normalized floating point coordinates.
+While that is an appropriate representation for processing colors, (hexadecimal) integers are the more familiar and ergonomic notation for us humans.
+Nobody prefers
 ```rust,ignore
 Color::srgb(0.996078431372549, 0.611764705882353, 0.788235294117647)
 ```
-creates the nice light pink shown floating on the right side.
-So does
+over
 ```rust,ignore
 Color::from_24bit(0xfe, 0x9c, 0xc9)
 ```
+for creating the same color object representing the same prettypretty pink shown in the color swatch floating to the right.

-The latter is much closer to the `#fe9cc9` notation familiar from the web and hence seems preferable for specifying color constants.
-But current Rust (1.80.1) does not allow floating point arithmetic in `const` functions, that is, functions that can be executed at compile time.
-Worse, it does not allow `const` traits at all.
-However, it does allow floating point arithmetic in `const` expressions.
-The restriction on floating point arithmetic in `const` functions will probably be lifted pretty soon.
-Stabilization [started a few weeks ago](https://github.com/rust-lang/rust/pull/128596).
+Alas, `Color::from_24bit` cannot be used for creating compile-time constants in current Rust (1.80.1), since `const` functions must not perform floating point arithmetic.
+Worse, there is no support for `const` traits at all.
+Somewhat strangely, however, floating point arithmetic *is* supported in `const` expressions.
+This will get better in the near future.
+Stabilization for floating point arithmetic in `const` functions [started a few weeks ago](https://github.com/rust-lang/rust/pull/128596).
 And `const` traits are [on the list of project goals](https://github.com/rust-lang/rust-project-goals/issues/106) for the second half of 2014.
 That doesn't mean they will be supported within that time frame.
 But it does mean they are on the Rust team's radar screen.

-The fact that stable Rust supports floating point arithmetic in expressions isn't just a painful reminder that the other restrictions are somewhat arbitrary.
-It also is key to solving the problem *today*, in stable Rust nonetheless.
+So does that mean writing obscure floating point numbers for color constants for now?
+As it turns out, stable Rust's support for floating point arithmetic in expressions isn't only painful reminder of what could (or will) be, it also is key to solving the problem *today*—no unsafe code or nightly Rust necessary!
 Consider the following declarative macro, straight from prettypretty's sources:

 ```rust
 #[macro_export]